 Some even offer to pay you to feature their posts.

 All this content can be described as throwaway content and it is easy and cheap to outsource this kind of content creation and featuring it can end up hurting you.

-Google is against this as links are a part of their search results ranking formula and they may penalize you in their search results if you accept guest posts that link to dubious products or if you accept money for placing links.
+Google is against this as links are a part of their search results ranking formula and they may penalize you in their search results if you accept guest posts that link to dubious products or if you make money blogging by placing links.

 Steps to quality control the submitted guest posts